Zdravko Ponoš: Early life and education

-Zdravko Ponoš was born on 3 November 1962 in Golubić, a village near Knin, in the SR Croatia, Federal People's Republic of Yugoslavia.
+Zdravko Ponoš was born on 3 November 1962 in Golubić, a village near Knin, in the PR Croatia, Federal People's Republic of Yugoslavia.
 He comes from a Serb family.
 He finished elementary school in Golubić and moved to Zagreb in his youth, where he finished secondary technical school and attended land forces high school.
 He decided to continue with military school, later stating that "it was something completely new and unknown".
 Ponoš enrolled in a technical military academy in Zagreb, where he obtained a degree in electronic engineering in 1986.
 He finished his postgraduate studies in 1999 at the University of Belgrade's Faculty of Electrical Engineering, with a master's degree in Global Navigation Systems.
 During his time at the University of Belgrade, he published his work regarding Global Navigation Systems in a notable Japanese magazine.
 He attended the Royal College of Defense Studies in London and also completed courses in Switzerland and Germany.
 He had also completed STANAG 6001, a NATO course.